uriel1998/newsbeuter-dangerzone/README.md

 ### The INI file

-Using the INI file is optional *if* all of your binary files are on your $PATH or hand-edited in *and* you have no use for content warnings.
+Using the INI file is optional *if* all of your binary files are on your $PATH or hand-edited in, and you have exported the needed API keys to environment variables.

-I'm adding value to the agaetr.ini file, the format is the same.
-The example shows the possible options.
-You can leave the unused entries blank without any difficulty (unless you're using `agaetr`, which it should work with seamlessly).
-The [Feed] sections are completely ignored with `dangerzone`.
+If you are already using `agaetr`, then just *add* the lines that do not exist.
+The example in this repo shows *only* the possible options for `dangerzone`.

 After editing `agaetr.ini`: